davidfekke/fek.io/src/blog/2021-05-16/should-i-use-node-js-to-process-my-images.md

 ## Make an AppIcon with Sharp-AppIcon

 I decided to write a new AppIcon maker using Sharp because it is so performant.
 It can create all of the icons you need for your iOS/iPadOS and Android apps in about a second.
-Here is how you can install and use Sharp-AppIcon.
+Here is how you can install and use [Sharp-AppIcon](https://www.npmjs.com/package/sharp-appicon).
 Make sure you have Node.js installed on your computer.
-Then you can NPM install Sharp-AppIcon globally using the following command;
+Then you can NPM install [sharp-appicon](https://www.npmjs.com/package/sharp-appicon) globally using the following command;

 ```bash
 $ npm install sharp-appicon -g